 I was nine years old when my father died.
 My mother suffered really badly with her mental health, and we lived in abject poverty for some time.
 Just before I turned 16 our family broke down and I ended up homeless, sleeping rough on the streets of Newport.

 I had some very, very challenging years, and as a young girl experiencing homelessness, it’s not easy.
 It was the most difficult period of my life.

 If someone falls over in the street everyone rushes over to help them back up.
-But if you see someone sat on the side of the street with no food, and no hope, people walk past you like you’re not even there.
+But if you are sat on the side of the street with no food and no hope, people walk past you like you’re not even there.

 There was very little help available to me.
 I tried to get some help with housing, and I was told I wasn’t a priority because I was already homeless.
 Although that sounds really harsh that’s not a policy I can resent, because I tell you what I wouldn’t wish it on anyone.
 It was horrible.